LightAndLight/snake-wrangling-talk/slides/cbc.md

 ##

-Spaces are only required between tokens when their concatenation would give a single token
+Spaces are required between tokens when their concatenation would give a single token

 <div class="notes">
 WAY TOO MUCH to encode with types